Perinatology.com Calculator

 • Orbital Diameter (OD) maximum internal diameter of each orbit inner orbital wall to inner orbital wall.
 Inner Orbital Distance (IOD), inner edge of one orbit to inner edge of the opposite orbit.Outer Orbital Distance (OOD , )binocular distance (BOD) outer edge of one orbit to outer edge of the opposite orbit.
 IMAGE.
 In Axial orbital plane with symmetric lenses.

-• Mandible: true sagittal/oblique profile showing the full bony mandible; Otto reference values in this build use mandible length in centimeters.
+• Mandible: true sagittal/oblique profile showing the full bony mandible; Otto reference values use mandible length in centimeters.

 How to measure thorax